artsy/artsy.github.io/_posts/2016-06-19-graphql-for-mobile.markdown

 ### Using GraphQL

-Artsy's GraphQL server is (hopefully unsurprisingly) open-source, it's at [artsy/metaphysics](https://github.com/artsy/metaphysics).
+Artsy's GraphQL server is (unsurprisingly) open-source, it's at [artsy/metaphysics](https://github.com/artsy/metaphysics).
 However, it's not publicly accessible, ([yet?](https://github.com/artsy/metaphysics/issues/279)).
 One of the coolest things about developing against a GraphQL server is that it has a built-in IDE.
 I can't show you ours, but I can send you to [Clay Allsop's](http://clayallsopp.com) [GraphQLHub](https://www.graphqlhub.com):

-[Here][hub] ( I very strongly recommend pausing to open that link in a new window.
+[Here][hub] ( I strongly recommend pausing to open that link in a new window.
 Press cmd + enter to see the results )

 GraphQL comes with a playground for the API!
 It's amazing!
 Clay called it the ["Killer App" of GraphQL](https://medium.com/the-graphqlhub/graphiql-graphql-s-killer-app-9896242b2125#.6ht6374bq) - I'm inclined to concur.
 I've never had API docs this useful.